-On December 9, 2020, AECOM and URS Holdings, Inc., an affiliate of AECOM (the "Seller" and, together with AECOM, the "Seller Entities") entered into a purchase and sale agreement (the "Purchase Agreement") with SCC Group, a special purpose entity formed for the purpose of entering into and consummating the transactions contemplated by the Purchase Agreement (the "AECOM Sale Transactions").
+On December 9, 2020, AECOM and URS Holdings, Inc., an affiliate of AECOM (the "Seller" and, together with AECOM, the "Seller Entities"), entered into a purchase and sale agreement (the "Purchase Agreement") with SCC Group, a special purpose entity formed for the purpose of entering into and consummating the transactions contemplated by the Purchase Agreement (the "AECOM Sale Transactions").
 Under the Purchase Agreement, SCC Group agreed to purchase and acquire 100% of the stock of the Company and certain other assets related to our business and our subsidiaries to the extent owned by Seller Entities or their affiliates.
 On January 2, 2021, the parties closed the AECOM Sale Transactions.
-SCC Group has since merged with and into us On November 29, 2021, and we are now the holder of all rights and obligations of SCC Group under the Purchase Agreement.